site news contact

 An app is compiled to work on a particular distribution, and version of that distribution, and may not work on other distributions.
 This could be due to wrong versions of libraries, or missing dependencies.
 However, with Easy Containers, that is not a problem.

-At the time of writing (April 2022), the latest version of EasyOS is 3.4.7, the "Dunfell" series.
+In April 2022, EasyOS is 3.4.7, the "Dunfell" series.
 The packages for this series are compiled from source using a fork of OpenEmbedded.

 Prior to Dunfell, was the "Buster" series.
 The Buster series, that started with 2.0, is built with binary packages from the Debian Buster 10 distribution.
 Buster is now retired.

-There is also an older series of EasyOS, known as the "Pyro" series, version numbers 1.x and the latest is 1.2.3.
+There is also an even older series of EasyOS, known as the "Pyro" series, version numbers 1.x and the latest is 1.2.3.
 Easy Pyro is built with packages compiled from source using a fork of OpenEmbedded.
 Pyro is now retired.

 The point is, Dunfell, Buster and Pyro are different distributions, and the same principle will apply, that an app compiled for, say, Pyro, might not work in Buster or Dunfell.
 However, Easy Containers fixes that.